-Careful consideration of the information provided by the proponent, stakeholders and CEPA has informed the Commission's view that there is currently no barrier in the regulatory

-- The Commission considers, however, that the rule change request has raised some significant issues in respect of the ISP framework, in particular in relation to the timely and efficient delivery of large transmission projects (including current and future ISP projects) in the national electricity market (NEM). - For example, while the Commission considers there are options available to ElectraNet under the current regulatory framework to help it manage financeability, the ultimate decision on whether to invest in a transmission project including ISP projects rests with transmission network service providers based on what is in the best interests of their shareholders. - Further, the Commission's assessment of ElectraNet's rule change request is based on information at hand, including the expected pipeline of ISP projects, the current regulatory framework applied by the AER and the methodologies used by credit rating agencies to assess financeability.
-Given the uncertainty around future ISPs and jurisdictional initiatives to incentivise the creation of renewable energy zones, and the AER's program of work to support the efficient and timely delivery of large transmission projects identified as actionable ISP projects, the Commission believes it is timely to consider a broader review of how the efficient and timely delivery of actionable ISP projects can be secured. - Before making any changes to the Rules to address potential issues in respect of the efficient and timely delivery of large transmission projects, it will be important to understand the causes of an issue.
+- 29 Careful consideration of the information provided by the proponent, stakeholders and CEPA has informed the Commission's view that there is currently no barrier in the regulatory framework to TransGrid financing its share of actionable ISP projects, including PEC.
+In the absence of a regulatory barrier, the Commission has decided that TransGrid's rule change request does not warrant a change to the Rules. - 30 The Commission considers, however, that the rule change request has raised some significant issues in respect of the ISP framework, in particular in relation to the timely and efficient delivery of large transmission projects (including current and future ISP projects) in the national electricity market (NEM). - For example, while the Commission considers there are options available to TransGrid under the current regulatory framework to help it manage financeability, the ultimate decision on whether to invest in a transmission project - including ISP projects - rests with transmission network service providers based on what is in the best interests of their shareholders. - 32 Further, the Commission's assessment of TransGrid's rule change request is based on information at hand, including the expected pipeline of ISP projects, the current regulatory framework applied by the AER and the methodologies used by credit rating agencies to assess financeability.
+Given the uncertainty around future ISPs, jurisdictional initiatives to incentivise the creation of renewable energy zones and the AER's program of work to support the efficient and timely delivery of large transmission projects identified as actionable ISP projects, the Commission believes it is timely to consider a broader review of how the efficient and timely delivery of actionable ISP projects can be secured. - Before making any changes to the Rules to address potential issues in respect of the efficient and timely delivery of large transmission projects, it will be important to understand the causes of an issue.
 If the cause relates to matters that fall under the NEL or within jurisdictional regulatory instruments, a Rule change may not be the most, or the only, effective way to address the issue.
 An AEMC review will enable the Commission to consider a suite of possible measures and to recommend broader changes outside of the Rules framework, if necessary and appropriate. - For these reasons, the Commission intends to commence a broader review, together with the other market bodies, to consider options to support the timely and efficient delivery of large transmission projects that are in the long-term interests of consumers, recognising that the nature of transmission investment is invariably changing.
 The scope of the review will include matters such as financing, regulatory and governance issues.

-34 Background to ElectraNet's rule change request
+35 Background to TransGrid's rule change request